krutisfood/hello-aws-kms/README.md

-# Hello AWS KMS Ligthning Talk
+# Hello AWS KMS Lightning Talk

-Short talk covering field level encryption using wrapped data keys and AWS KMS.
+Short talk about field level encryption using envelope encryption, also known as wrapped data keys, with AWS KMS.

 ## Live Demo